LiEnby/GcToolKit/README.md

 the data captured in psvgamesd to the packet20 and packet18 constants.

-main advantage is that with VCI it would be thereotically possible to create a vita flash cartridge. . this, also means that .VCI can be easily converted to .PSV, but .PSV cannot be converted back to VCI
+main advantage is that with VCI it would be thereotically possible to create a vita flash cartridge. . this also means that .VCI can be easily converted to .PSV, but .PSV cannot be converted back to VCI without keys

 for tools to convert to/from VCI format to others, see: https://silica.codes/Li/VCI-TOOLS